-Once the DNS entries are configured, Pendo will complete the infrastructure configuration which includes autogeneration of SSL certificates for the new hostnames.
+Once the DNS entries are configured, Pendo completes the infrastructure configuration which includes autogeneration of SSL certificates for the new hostnames.

-Pendo will update the "data host" and "content host" in the subscription settings to point to
+Pendo updates the "data host" and "content host" in Subscription Settings to point to

 Update your Pendo Snippet

-The Pendo application triggers a rewrite of the subscription’s Pendo agent using the new settings.
-From this point on, all communication with Pendo will happen via the aliases provided.
+The Pendo application triggers a rewrite of the Subscription’s Pendo Agent using the new settings.
+From this point on, all communication with Pendo happens via the aliases provided.

 Next, you will need to update your Pendo snippet anywhere it’s installed with your new "content host."